Type 2 Diabetes: How Is It Treated?

 Nobody wants that, so let's look at the three steps that will help keep a kid with type 2 diabetes feeling good.

-A lot of kids with type 2 diabetes weigh more than they should.
-How can you get to a healthy weight?
+How can a kid get to a healthy weight?
 The first step is to talk with your doctor, who can tell you how to eat healthy and add exercise (also known as play) into your daily routine.

 If you take these steps, and your weight improves, you may be able to get your blood sugar levels into a healthier range.
 If that happens, your doctor may decide you don't have to take medicine for diabetes anymore.